 I pointed these facts out to the Ottawa County prosecutor and they refused to offer my client an impaired driving.
 I appealed this up to the head of the office and he politely informed me that this was one of those policy cases and they would not make an impaired driving offer.

 This same office allowed someone who killed a minority in an automobile accident to plea her charges down to a 93 day misdemeanor.
 I encourage the Ottawa County Prosecutors office to reconsider their policy cases and be more realistic when it comes to certain cases.
 It’s the right thing to do!
+As you can see, the prosecutors in this county are very difficult to deal with.
+This is why you need to hire me and my team of Ottawa County Criminal Defense Attorneys in order to get you the best results possible.

 “Battery” is a deliberately touching a person (or something closely attached to said person) that is offensive or harmful to that individual.
 Assault is when a person performs an act that leads someone to conclude a battery will be imminent.
 There are several categories of assaults under Michigan law.
 The lowest form of assault is simply assault and battery which is a 93 day misdemeanor.
 If a weapon is used, a person could be charged with a felony crime which could lead to prison time.